totalhack/zillion-web/README.md

 Clone this repo.
 Generally speaking you should follow the docs for the base [project generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
 You will need to change variables in the `.env` file at the project root, including adding the ones commented out or setting them otherwise in your environment before starting the project locally with `docker-compose up`.

+I've also added a "light" version of the deployment that may be more flexibly integrated with existing infrastructures.
+It leaves out some of the extras from the dockerswarm.rocks approach.
+See docker-compose.light.yml.
+This would be useful if, for example, you had an existing load balancer / proxy and database in the cloud that you wanted to use.

 <a name="how-to-contribute"></a>